DIDSR/calzone/paper/paper.md

 and a structured NumPy array will be returned.

 ## Subgroup analysis
 `calzone` will perform subgroup analysis by default in the command line user interface.
 If the user input CSV file contains a subgroup column, the program will compute metrics for the entire dataset and for each subgroup.
+A detailed description of the input format can be found in the documentation.

 ## Prevalence adjustment
 `calzone` also provides prevalence adjustment to account for prevalence changes between training data and testing data.
 Since calibration is defined using posterior probability, a mere shift in the disease prevalence of the testing data will result in miscalibration.
 It can be fixed by searching for the optimal derived original prevalence such that the adjusted probability minimizes a proper scoring rule such as cross-entropy loss.
 The formula of prevalence adjusted probability is:
 $$
 P'(D=1|\hat{p}=p) = \frac{\eta'/(1-\eta')}{(1/p-1)(\eta/(1-\eta))} = p'
 $$
 where $\eta$ is the prevalence of the testing data, $\eta'$ is the prevalence of the training data, and $p$ is the predicted probability [@weijie_prevalence_adjustment;@prevalence_shift;@gu_likelihod_ratio;@Prevalence_HORSCH].
 We search for the optimal $\eta'$ that minimizes the cross-entropy loss.
-The user can specify also specify $\eta'$ and adjust the probability output directly if that is available.
+The user can also specify $\eta'$ and adjust the probability output directly if the training set prevalence is available.

 ## Multiclass extension
-`calzone` also provides multiclass extension to calculate the metrics for multiclass classification.
+`calzone` also provides a multiclass extension to calculate the metrics for multiclass classification.
 The user can specify the class to calculate the metrics using a 1-vs-rest approach and test the calibration of each class.
 Alternatively, the user can transform the data and make the problem become a top-class calibration problem.
 The top-class calibration has a similar format to binary classification, but the class 0 probability is defined as 1 minus the probability of the class with the highest probability, and the class 1 probability is defined as the probability of the class with the highest probability.
 The labels are transformed into whether the predicted class equals the true class, 0 if not and 1 if yes.
 Notice that the interpretation of some metrics may change in the top-class transformation.

-## Validation of methods
+## Verification of methods
 We compared the results calculated by `calzone` with external packages for some metrics to ensure the correctness of the implementation.
-For reliability diagram, we compared the result with the `sklearn.calibration.calibration_curve()` function in `scikit-learn` [@scikit].
-For top-class ECE and SpiegelHalter's Z score, we compared the result with the `MAPIE` package [@taquet2022mapie].
-For Hosmer-Lemeshow statistic, we compared the result with the `ResourceSelection` package in R language [@ResourceSelection].
+For the reliability diagram verification, we compared the result with the `sklearn.calibration.calibration_curve()` function in `scikit-learn` [@scikit].
+For the top-class ECE and SpiegelHalter's Z scores, we compared the result with the `MAPIE` package [@taquet2022mapie].
+For the Hosmer-Lemeshow statistic, we compared the result with the `ResourceSelection` package in R language [@ResourceSelection].
 Their results are consistent with ours.
-For other metrics such as ICI, no external package is available, so we compared the result with ECE as they are similar and we obtained reasonably similar results.
-We include the validation codes in our documentation.
+For other metrics such as ICI, no external package is available, so we compared the result with ECE as they both measure the average absolute difference.
+We obtained reasonably similar results.
+We include the verification codes and comparison in our documentation.

 ## Command line interface
 `calzone` also provides a command line interface.
-Users can visualize the calibration curve, calculate calibration metrics and their confidence intervals using the command line interface.
-To use the command line interface, the user can run `python cal_metrics.py -h` to see the help message.
+Users can visualize the calibration curve, calculate calibration metrics and their confidence intervals using the this.
+For help on running this functionality, the user can run `python cal_metrics.py -h`.

 # Acknowledgements
+The mention of commercial products, their sources, or their use in connection with material reported herein is not to be construed as either an actual or implied endorsement of such products by the Department of Health and Human Services.
+This is a contribution of the U.S. Food and Drug Administration and is not subject to copyright.

 The authors acknowledge the Research Participation Program at the Center for Devices and Radiological Health administered by the Oak Ridge Institute for Science and Education through an interagency agreement between the U.S. Department of Energy and the U.S. Food and Drug Administration.

 # Conflicts of interest